Back to wiki

 Reaching your server

-Normally Plex is installed on a, local, home network.
-By default it allows anybody on the same local IP range access to it's server.
+Normally Plex is installed on a local home network.
+By default it allows anybody on the same local IP range access to its server.
 On a remote and shared server this won't work however.
-You won't to be able to reach it from third party networks and you want to prevent other members on the same server to not have access to it.
-In order to login to your Plex server from other locations Plex has an username/password system in place that they handle from their centralised servers.
+You won't be able to reach it from third-party networks and you want to prevent other members on the same server from having access to it.
+In order to login to your Plex server from other locations, Plex has a username/password system in place that they handle from their centralised servers.

 How does Bytesized handle this?

-We disabled local network access by default so nobody else can touch your Plex server.
-Next we grant access to the one IP you gave during the Plex installation so you can login to the remote server from your own IP.
+We disabled local network access by default so nobody else can access your Plex server.
+Next we grant access to the one IP you provided during Plex installation so you can login to the remote server from your own IP.
 Once you have done this you can associate the Plex server we host for you with your own Plex account.
-Once you have done that your IP address no longer matters.
-As long as you login to your Plex account the server will be accessible for you.
+Once associated, your IP address no longer matters — as long as you login to your Plex account the server will be accessible for you.

 Plugins